-Advanced Diploma in Business and Inform mation Management SAQA ID number 110795 HEQSF level 7 Total number of HEQSF credits 120 HEQSF Credits at each level CESM Category/Categories 04 Business, Economics and Management Studies Programme department Department of Information and Corporate Management Head of Department Dr KS Ngwane Purpose of the qualification Purpose The primary purpose of the qualification is to build on and strengthen th Information Management.
-This qualification is thus most appropriate for an in-depth and systematic understanding of the contemporary underpi Information Management.
-This will equip students to be specialists an A secondary purpose is to enhance the development of research competer This will be achieved by deepening a student's understanding and know The student's ability to create, undertake and solve intricate practical ar suitable methods and techniques in Business and Information Manager institutional strategy to enhance postgraduate output. or continuing with the professional develogening principles, knowledge-base, method professionals in business and information etencies in the student so as to prepare the ledge of theories, practices and methods in theory-related problems and activities, pment of students via the incorporation of ds and applications in Business and on management and in related sectors. em for possible future postgraduate study.
-In Business and Information Management.
-Ithrough the selection and utilization of Exit Level Outcomes Demonstrate detailed knowledge and understanding of various management environment.
-Apply research skills with the purpose of evaluating current practice related problems experienced within the Business and Apply knowledge of accounting and statistical principles and promot Apply discipline specific knowledge, skills, policies and promot Apply current information management concepts and pracmanagement software and tools.
-Apply knowledge of Labour and Industrial Relations, Advance and managing tasks within the Business and Information Mana Communicate effectively and efficiently with a range of audience accomplish a common goal. technologies, techniques and business rad Information Management environment. ractices and demonstrate skills of managine ethical behaviour in fostering specific Practices in managing within a business end Project Management or Small business agement environment. methods in resolving theoretical and ang information effectively.
-To soften sional Practice.
-In a notion ment using the latest information as development in effectively implementing Graduate attributes Critical and Creative thinkers who work independently and collabora Graduates work in diverse teams to solve problems through respe Graduates make decisions independently and/or collaboratively ar Understand how decisions can affect others and make ethically inf Knowledge Practitioners Graduates apply in-depth knowledge in practice, to their own work Multidisciplinary environments.
-Graduates extend their knowledge through research, inquiry and research. ctful communication, negotiation and cool and take responsibility for the implications of formed choices.
-Some a member or leader in a team and many and ma of such decisions. anage projects in ideas of others.
+Advanced Diploma in Business and Inform nation Management SAQA ID number 110795 HEQSF level 7 Total number of HEQSF credits 120 HEQSF Credits at each level CESM Category/Categories 04 Business, Economics and Management Studies Programme department Department of Information and Corporate Management Head of Department Dr KS Ngwane Purpose of the qualification Purpose The primary purpose of the qualification is to build on and strengthen th Information Management.
+This qualification is thus most appropriate for an in-depth and systematic understanding of the contemporary underpin Information Management.
+This will equip students to be specialists and A secondary purpose is to enhance the development of research compet This will be achieved by deepening a student's understanding and knowl The student's ability to create, undertake and solve intricate practical ar suitable methods and techniques in Business and Information Manager institutional strategy to enhance postgraduate output. or continuing with the professional develo nning principles, knowledge-base, metho d professionals in business and informati tencies in the student so as to prepare th edge of theories, practices and methods d theory-related problems and activities, opment of students via the incorporation of ids and applications in Business and ion management and in related sectors. em for possible future postgraduate study. in Business and Information Management. through the selection and utilization of Exit Level Outcomes Demonstrate detailed knowledge and understanding of various management environment.
+Apply research skills with the purpose of evaluating current to practice related problems experienced within the Business and Apply knowledge of accounting and statistical principles and promote Apply discipline specific knowledge, skills, policies and promote Apply current information management concepts and practimanagement software and tools.
+Apply knowledge of Labour and Industrial Relations, Advance and managing tasks within the Business and Information Mana Communicate effectively and efficiently with a range of audience accomplish a common goal. echnologies, techniques and business Information Management environment. actices and demonstrate skills of manag e ethical behaviour in fostering specific P ices in managing within a business d Project Management or Small busines gement environment. methods in resolving theoretical and ing information effectively. rofessional Practice. environment using the latest information s development in effectively implementing Graduate attributes Critical and Creative thinkers who work independently and collabora Graduates work in diverse teams to solve problems through respect Graduates make decisions independently and/or collaboratively ar Understand how decisions can affect others and make ethically inf Knowledge Practitioners Graduates apply in-depth knowledge in practice, to their own work Multidisciplinary environments.
+Graduates extend their knowledge through research, inquiry and research otful communication, negotiation and coo d take responsibility for the implications formed choices. of such decisions. anage projects in ideas of others.
+3. Effective Communicators Graduates demonstrate proficiency in ethically communicating and presenting arguments and ideas effectively in oral and written Forms to diverse audiences.
+4. Culturally, Environmentally and Socially aware within a local and global context Graduates acknowledge and critically reflect upon personal ethical attitudes, decisions and conduct and act with integrity as part of local, national, global and professional communities.
+Graduates recognise and respect difference and diversity in work and social contexts and practise non-discriminatory attitudes in relation to culture, gender, religion, sexual orientation, identity and ability 5.
+Active and Reflective Learners Graduates will take active, personal responsibility for their learning to enhance their professional and personal life and career development, while demonstrating initiative and self-motivation in relation to their learning.